Breinify/brein-api-library-react/docs/recommendations.md

 Retrieves a list of recommended products for the user supplied in the user object of the body.
 To use the recommendations components, we’ve assumed that you’ve set up [BreinifySetup](/README.md#configuring-the-library).

 ## Hooks
+Provides a standard API wrapper that calls the `getRecommendation` fetch method.

 ### useRecommendations
 ```tsx
 const { getRecs, data, isInit, isLoading, isSuccess, isFailure, error } =